bkacjios/lua-mumble/README.md

 -- Server will respond with a "OnChannelState" with the requested data filled out -- After the hook is called, mumble.channel:getDescription() will also return the full data mumble.client:requestDescriptionBlob([mumble.channel, Number channel_id] ...)

+-- Creates a channel
+-- Will be parented to the root channel mumble.client:createChannel(String name, String description = "", Number position = 0, Boolean temporary = false, Number max_users = 0)
 ```

 ### mumble.user